 The Company has provided a full valuation allowance against its net deferred tax assets, as the Company believes that it is more likely than not that the deferred tax assets will not be realized.
 Realization of future tax benefits is dependent on many factors, including the Company's ability to generate taxable income within the net operating loss carryforward period.
 The Company has evaluated the positive and negative evidence bearing upon the realizability of its deferred tax assets and concluded that it is more likely than not that the Company will not realize the benefit of its deferred tax assets.
-The valuation allowance increased by \$4.3 million and \$10.1 million for the years ended December 31, 2014 and 2015, respectively, primarily as a result of an increase in net operating loss.
+The valuation allowance increased by \$6,640,881 and \$4,292,637 for the years ended December 31, 2013 and 2014, respectively, primarily as a result of an increase in net operating loss.
 In 2014, the Company's Russian subsidiary was granted a 10 year tax holiday in Russia.
-As a result, previously reported deferred tax assets were adjusted for the change in tax rate.
-There has been no change to the tax holiday status for the subsidiary as of December 31, 2015.
+As a result, previously reported deferred tax assets have been adjusted for the change in tax rate.